Long-range scattering for discrete Schr\"odinger operators: Abstract

 \section{Abstract}

-In this paper, we define time-independent modifiers to construct a long-range scattering theory for discrete schr\"odinger operators on the square lattice $\mathbb{Z}^N$.
+In this paper, we define time-independent modifiers to construct a long-range scattering theory for a class of difference operators on $\mathbb{Z}^d$, including the discrete Schr\"odinger operators on the square lattice.
+The modifiers are constructed by observing the corresponding Hamilton flow on $T^*\mathbb{T}^d$.
 We prove the existence and completeness of modified wave operators in terms of the above mentioned time-independent modifiers.